aceslowman/jit-hausu/README.md

 Each component of the kit needs to follow some kind of standard format.

-TODO: Create a template file for component pieces.

 ### generators/controllers

 Not really the right word for it, but there are a few components that will push out material.
 Generators.